Blog about "The World's best Shark Dive" by Beqa Adventure Divers.

 And I cite,

+I really must make a plan to get out to Fiji!!
 Of course I would have to work on a scuba cert beforehand. :-)

+Dive cert: easy, takes 4 days!
 How can u b a shark biologist and deprive yerself of the opportunity to witness behavior first hand!
 Tellya what: if u make it over here I’ll throw in the cert FOC – because I can!

+A dive course included!
 Honestly, now I have no excuse not to come.
 Careful, I am one of those people who actually does take people up on their offers!
 I will have to take a look at my winter and see if I can get a few weeks in :-)

 And she really is, and she really has - more than four years later!

-I must say that I'm stoked as ever since those ignominious events back then in SA *, Michelle aka the infamous and very regretfully retired Megalobomb and I have been regular pen pals - and it was really high time that we finally meet in person.
+I must say that I'm stoked as ever since those ignominious events back then in SA *, Michelleaka the infamous and very regretfully retired Megalobomb and I have been regular pen pals - and it was really high time that we finally meet in person.

 Needless to say that it was very much worth the wait, and then some, as she is sharp and witty, and pretty, too, and generally a total pleasure to be with!
 She is now a newly minted Shark diver, and I have no doubt that this will have consequences - good ones for the Sharks and hopefully, renewed bad ones for the bullshitters, charlatans and media whores!